 May the blessings of Chinese New Year bring happiness, prosperity, and good fortune to all.
 Gong Xi Fa Cai!

-FAQ on celebration of Chinese New Year in Singapore
+FAQ on Celebration of Chinese New Year in Singapore

 1. What are some popular fun activities to celebrate Chinese New Year in Singapore?